 We heard consistent themes about our messaging, visual presentation, and company culture that validated the direction we desired to move, confirming that a light refresh wasn’t what was needed—but rather a more comprehensive and refined look, feel, and messaging strategy.

 The time we spent understanding the needs and wants of our audiences not only gave us better insight into how our brand was being perceived, but also confirmed the new brand direction.

-Stay tuned for Part 2 of Developing the New Bloom Brand as we shed light on how we incorporated our research findings to inform our new visual brand identity.
+Check out Part 2 of Developing the New Bloom Brand as we shed light on how we incorporated our research findings to inform our new visual brand identity.

 Need help with your brand?
 Get in touch!